drashland/drash/dexter/README.md

 ### `tag_string`

-Define the display of the log statements' tag string.
+Define the display of the log messages' tag string.
 The tag string is a concatenation of tokens preceding the log message.
-Avaiable, predefined tags:
+Available, predefined tags:

 * `{level}`
 * `{request_method}`